 Rasmussen College Announces Second Round Of 110-Year Anniversary Scholarship Recipients

-“We look forward to welcoming Bozhidar Mladenov to our Fort Myers campus as he works toward transitioning a lifelong pastime playing video games into a career through our School of Technology and Design,” Rasmussen College Fort Myers Campus Director Eric Whitehouse said.
+“We are excited to welcome Kyle, Kacy and Tamika to our Rockford campus as they pursue their degrees,” Rasmussen College Campus President XXXX said.
 “The 110-Year Anniversary Scholarship allows us the opportunity to give back to our community, make higher education more attainable to more people, and celebrate the extensive history of Rasmussen College.”

 In March 2010, Rasmussen College announced that it would celebrate its 110-year anniversary by awarding 110 academic scholarships, valued up to $1 million, to people interested in attending Rasmussen College.
+The first 25 winners were announced in May 2010.
 This is only the second of four rounds of awards.

 “Rasmussen established the 110-Year Anniversary Scholarship to celebrate our history in higher education and to support students who have demonstrated a commitment to obtaining a college degree,” Rasmussen College President Kristi Waite said.
 “This scholarship is intended to help students reach their education goals and can be applied toward any education-related costs incurred at Rasmussen College.”